facebook/react-native-website/docs/the-new-architecture/pillars-turbomodule.md

 To create a TurboModule, we need to:

-1. Define a set of JavaScript specifications.
+1. Define the JavaScript specification.
-2. Configure the module and inspect the code created by Codegen.
+2. Configure the module so that CodeGen can generate the scaffolding.
 3. Write the native code to finish implementing the module.

 ## 1. Folder Setup

 In order to keep the module decoupled from the app, it's a good idea to define the module separately from the app, and then add it as a dependency to your app later.
+This is also what you'll do for writing TurboModules that can be released as open-source libraries later.

 Next to your application, create a folder called `RTNCalculator`. (**RTN** stands for "**R**eact**T** **N**ative", and is a standard prefix for React Native modules).